 Some say that environmental damage isn’t such a concern.
 I disagree!

 Mycorrhizal mushrooms help keep a forest healthy, and trees strong.
 If you weaken one link, others are sure to break down as well.
 Trees may die.
 Animals can suffer.
 The food chain is affected as nature’s balance is plunged into a downward spiral.

 We don’t know the long-term impact of removing so many mushrooms from wild areas, especially younger ones that may not have dropped spores yet.
 Given how everything is connected, I find it hard to believe that this wouldn’t eventually be damaging to a forest.

 Thus it’s important to respect matsutake as you would any mushroom.
 Don’t pick more than you need.
 If picking commercially, leave some in every patch so they can drop their spores and propagate.

 If you want to learn more about matsutake mushroom identification and picking, I’d recommend checking out the Matsiman website.
 This site has tons of great information presented from a respectful standpoint.

-Hopefully this article has piqued your interest in matsutake, the pine mushroom.
+Hopefully this article has piqued your interest in matsutake mushroom.
 The next time an adventurous culinary spirit hits you, give them a try!